jmejia8/GGA-CGT/README.md

 ## Grouping Genetic Algorithm with Controlled Gene Transmission for the Bin Packing Problem

-The program excecutes GGA-CGT over a set instances using different configurations given by the user.
+The program executes GGA-CGT over a set instances using different configurations given by the user.
 Each configuration represents an independent execution of the GA.

 Author: